Skip to main content

 SportWest’s True Sport Program: Driving Inclusion and Legacy

 A key contributor to Perth’s successful bid was SportWest’s True Sport Manager, Jasmine Cappellucci whose leadership helped shape a compelling vision for the Games.
-The True Sport program, launched in 2023, is a transformational initiative designed to create safe, inclusive, and welcoming sporting environments across Western Australia.
-"SportWest, in alignment with True Sport framework is proud to champion inclusion and visibility through the 2030 Gay Games - empowering sporting communities with education, tools, and celebration.
-From grassroots workshops to vibrant community activations and post-Games legacy initiatives, we’re building a future where every athlete, volunteer, and fan feels seen, safe, and supported."
+The True Sport program, launched in 2023, is a transformational suite of initiatives designed to create safe, inclusive, and welcoming sporting environments across Western Australia.

-As outlined in the SportWest Partnership Framework, True Sport will play a central role in the lead-up to and legacy of the 2030 Gay Games through:
+As detailed in the SportWest Partnership Framework, which formed a key part of Perth’s bid, True Sport is set to play a pivotal role in both the lead-up to and long-term legacy of the 2030 Gay Games through the following initiatives:

 A Global Celebration of Sport and Identity